FlagBrew/PKSM-Scripts/docs/README.md

 #### Getting Your Script Added to the Repo
 If you want your script to be added to the repo so it can be included in the next official release, be sure to do the following:
 1. Compile your script and test that it works
-1. Fork the [PKSM-Tools repo](https://github.com/BernardoGiordano/PKSM-Tools/pulls) (if you haven't already)
+1. Fork the [PKSM-Scripts repo](https://github.com/FlagBrew/PKSM-Scripts) (if you haven't already)
 1. In your fork, find the `txt` file for your game in the `PKSMScript/src` folder and add the compiling command you used (*without* the `py -3 PKSMScript.py` or `python3 PKSMScript.py`) to it
     - The line you add should look like `"Set max money" -i 0x4404 4 9999999 1`
     - If you add the line on a local copy of your fork (on your computer rather than GitHub), remember to push your changes
-1. Submit a [pull request](https://github.com/BernardoGiordano/PKSM-Tools/pulls) on the original repo
+1. Submit a [pull request](https://github.com/FlagBrew/PKSM-Scripts/pulls) on the original repo

 --------------------------------------------------